Streaming is the mainstream: what that means for UK advertisers

-Furthermore, video gaming and e-sports are also on the rise – consumers in 600,000 households started playing console games on their TV in 2020 in the UK, France, Germany, Italy and Spain, according to Kantar’s Worldpanel ComTech data.
-In the UK, e-sports is increasingly popular with nearly one in four TV viewers streaming e-sports.2 And where are many gamers watching other gamers?
+Furthermore, video gaming and e-sports are also on the rise—consumers in 600,000 households started playing console games on their TV in 2020 in the UK, France, Germany, Italy, and Spain, according to Kantar’s Worldpanel ComTech data.
+In the UK, e-sports is increasingly popular with nearly 1 in 4 TV viewers streaming e-sports.2 And where are many gamers watching other gamers?
 On Twitch.
-There are now 30 million average daily users on Twitch from 230 countries.3 Consumers in the UK are also streaming more podcasts, music and other audio content, year over year.4
+There are now 30 million average daily users on Twitch from 230 countries.3 Consumers in the UK are also streaming more podcasts, music, and other audio content, year over year.4

 All of these trends point to one takeaway: Streaming is the mainstream.

 To really connect with consumers, it’s important for brands to build trust and emotional connections at every stage of the customer journey—and streaming channels offer a host of creative opportunities.
 There’s value in being where customers are leaned in and engaged.
 Big brands like Lego and Doritos have sponsored the e-sports tournament Twitch Rivals.

 So think about how to reach audiences at scale, where they prefer to spend time.
 Ideate how you can bring your brand to life on streaming channels in creative and innovative ways to engage with customers in the moment.
 Tailor your approach by having a better understanding of your audience, and keep the messages as relevant, useful, and engaging as possible.

 Here’s a look at how one brand did just that.